 Separation of transmission and distribution from retail supply is also necessary to guarantee non-discriminatory access.
 A vertically-integrated retail supplier may be able to discriminate against competing entrants, just as vertically integrated generators can in the wholesale market.
 Competition in the market for smaller customers not only provides benefits to those customers directly, but also improves the functioning of the wholesale market by promoting greater liquidity and efficiency in a variety of ways.

-Strict separation of retail supply from distribution and/or transmission is consistent with regulatory practice in many jurisdictions, including Norway, New Zealand, the United Kingdom and parts of the United States.
+Strict separation of retail supply from distribution and/or transmission is consistent with regulatory practice in many jurisdictions, including Norway, New Zealand, the United Kingdom and parts of the United States and Australia.
 In the UK, the transmission company cannot engage in generation, distribution, or supply.
 The UK regulator has required accounting separation between distribution and supply businesses, and increasingly requires additional forms of management separation.
 Recently, some firms have voluntarily chosen ownership separation, reflecting the fundamentally different nature of the distribution and retail supply businesses.

 Form of Separation